A Well-Lived Life 2 - Book 4 - Elyse

 “A man died!”
 Jessica protested.
 “Someone you met!
 And a friend of your friend!”

 “And do we close all the roads when someone dies in a traffic accident?
-Or shut down all air travel when plane crashes?
+Or shut down all air travel when a plane crashes?
 No!
 NASCAR’s response was bullshit, and they know it.
 But to save face, they won’t admit it, and it’s taken nearly half the season for them to get to a reasonable point.”

-“Don’t argue with him Jess, you’ll just get him wound up.
+“Don’t argue with him, Jess, you’ll just get him wound up.
 You KNOW his stance on risk-taking and personal responsibility.”

 “All over a dumb sport where they drive in circles,” Jessica sighed.